Schedule

 Daniel Taylor

-Skills: Master Cycle Chapter: Guard - Pass
+Skills: Master Cycle Chapter: Guard - Sweeps

-Master Cycle Chapter: Guard - Pass
+Master Cycle Chapter: Guard - Sweeps

 Gracie Combatives